 Step 1: Use the hemline on your sweater as the hemline for your new piece.
 For example, since we are making a hat today I am using the bottom of this sweater, which already has a pretty finished hem!

 Step 2: Mark off the area that you want to sew with chalk or a marker.
 Your sweater should be turned inside out.
 I used a hat I already have to measure the pattern for my new hat.
 Remember, it's better to make it a little bit too big, you can always size it down later!

 Step 3: Stitch your shape on your sewing machine.
 We used a 3.5 inch stitch length for this sweater, which is a medium weight sweater.
 Remember to sew before you cut the knit fabric.
 Step 4: Cut your hat out.
 Try it on.
 Stitch it smaller if it's too big (we did this a couple times!).
-Enjoy your new fuzzy hat and add a yarn pompom
+Enjoy your new fuzzy hat and add a yarn pompom if you like!

 Turn it inside out and it's done!